-Looking For a New Ford Fusion in your area?
+Looking for a Used Fusion in your area?

 Now in the last year of its current generation, the 2012 Ford Fusion continues to impress owners and reviewers alike, thanks to its attractive exterior design, roomy interior, available high-tech features and wide range of trims and engine choices, including 4- and 6-cylinder powerplants, as well the fuel-efficient Fusion Hybrid.The Bad